 Whenever a demand for ground rent is made to tenants by the freeholder, it must be made in a prescribed format as set out by Section 166 of the Commonhold and Leasehold Reform Act 2002.
 If the freeholder fails to serve the notice, and with the correct information, the tenant will not be liable to make any payment for ground rent.
 However, when the Section 166 Notice is served correctly, the landlord can issue backdated demands for unpaid rent for up to six years.

 We provide two solutions that will help you to collect ground rent from leaseholders, legally and easily.

 With many legal requirements to adhere to, the Section 166 Demand Notice can be somewhat challenging to prepare and serve to leaseholders.
 And as stated above, getting it wrong can be hugely detrimental to receiving the monies owed to you.
 It’s therefore extremely important that you fully understand the complexities of the 166 Notice and ensure that the correct information is included before serving it to your leaseholders.

 Our professional Section 166 Demand Notice template is a 100% free and legal document, which you can get straight to your email inbox today.
 The email will also contain instructions on how to prepare the notice.
 Although the Section 166 demand is a relatively simple form, it is a legal document and any mistakes within it will render it invalid.
 This means that you will not be able to claim any money from the leaseholders.
 It is therefore crucial that the template is completed accurately.

-To get your free Section 166 template, simply submit your details and request via the contact form.
+To get your free Section 166 template, simply submit your details and send a request via the contact form.

 Please specify whether your freehold property is located in England or Wales as they require different notice templates.